kluchey/OMG/pages/MTH1W___0.md

 		- What did the kids not expect to have happen and why did they not expect this behaviour from their dad?
 Why is their dad behaving this way; what lesson is he trying to teach about how language is used?
 - ## Action #.v-self-border
 	- Tools:  You will need a set of [[relational rods]].
+	- Objective:  How precise do we need to be?
 	- Viewing the relational rods, what do you notice?
 		- What is the size or ==[[value]]== of the smallest piece?
 The largest?
 		- How do we know the largest has that value?
 What values can we give to the other rods?